“Complete” = Satisfactory

 \(\widehat{weight} = -5.003+0.316 \cdot weeks\)

-What would the residual be for a pregnancy that lasted 39 weeks and whose baby weighed 7.63 pounds?
+What would the residual be for a pregnancy that lasted 39 weeks with a baby that weighed 7.63 pounds?

 distinct